TimP4w/nixos/patches/rocksmith2014/README.md

 ## Known Problems / Issues & TODOs
-- [ ] Latency is not ideal.
-Pretty low but noticeable when there are many fast notes.
-Rocksmith still picks them up but the audio delay is at the limit of tolerable.
+- [ ] Latency is not perfect.
+Enabling other RT options may increase performance slightly.
+However it's playable and comparable to Windows'.
 - [ ] Proton updates may require a re-patching (however system updates should work fine).
-- [ ] This is breaking a bit the "nix way", since we need to know the store location of pipewire-jack 32-bit library.
-- [ ] VBASIOTest32.exe doesn't work, because the 32-bit library of JACK cannot be dinamically linked.
-For Rocksmith it works because we explicitely add it to the launch options in steam (see point #5.).
-A patch of the pipewire service was attempted and it worked in making VBASIOTest work, but it's not desirable to maintain it separately only for this.
-Maybe a PR on nixpkgs should be considered?
-- [ ] We can't change the inputs of Rocksmith when it's running, otherwise it will crash.
-Therefore disabling the devices we don't want to automatically connect is required.
+- [ ] We (mostly) can't change the inputs of Rocksmith when it's running, otherwise it will crash.
+Therefore disabling the devices we don't want to automatically connect is often required.
-- [ ] Needs musnix but I'm not exactly sure why.
-Need to test.
-- [ ] We need to copy the content of the `pfx` dir into `~/.wine` because we can't use the `WINEPREFIX` env variable with `steam-run` (or actually I don't know how to do it).
-Needs some research.
-- [ ] Backup directories before making changes (Script is indepotent, do we need a backup?).